JULY 13-18, 2014

 Building a Rube Goldberg Machine

-Working with faculty who have supervised the team of students who won the 2009 & 2012 national Rube Goldberg Machine Contest held annually at Purdue University (see a video of the machine by searching “St. Olaf Rube Goldberg” on YouTube), participants in this camp will learn principles and techniques utilized by engineers and scientists every day as they build their own machines.
+Working with faculty who have supervised the team of students who have won national Rube Goldberg Machine Contests held annually at Purdue University (see a video of the machine by searching “St. Olaf Rube Goldberg” on YouTube), participants in this camp will learn principles and techniques utilized by engineers and scientists every day as they build their own machines.
 They will then demonstrate their completed machines to their peers, family, and friends on the last day of camp.